MuneerAhamed01/Money-Manager/README.md

 - **⏰ Scheduled Notifications**: Set and receive reminders for transactions using Flutter Local Notifications.

 - **⚙️ Settings Management**: Access the settings from the home screen to update the notification schedule time and add test transactions.

+## 🛠️ Architecture

+This application follows the **Model-View-Controller (MVC) pattern** to ensure a clean separation of concerns and maintainable code structure.
+The state management is handled using **GetX**, providing efficient and reactive state handling, dependency injection, and navigation within the app.

 ## 🚀 Getting Started